iGardening Logo Large Transparent Background

 Vibrant Foliage and Blooms

 One of the standout features of Abelia x grandiflora is its semi-evergreen foliage, which remains on the plant for most of the year.
-The glossy leaves start with a bronze hue and mature to a dark green, providing a brilliant backdrop for its flowers.
+The glossy leaves start with a bronze hue and mature to dark green, providing a brilliant backdrop for its flowers.
 In autumn, the foliage often takes on a bronze or purple tint, adding another layer of seasonal interest.

 The flowers of Abelia x grandiflora are small, tubular, and typically white or pale pink.
 Blooming from late spring to autumn, they create a pretty display that attracts pollinators like bees.
 The blooms have a light fragrance, enhancing the sensory appeal of the garden.